aboczek/hangman-cli/README.md

 - I want user to see if they got the word correctly or not.
 - I want user to be able to save the score.
 - ***placeholder for more data***

+## Project Goal

+- Projects goal is to play Hangman game, check if provided input is correct or not and save the score.

+## Requirements

+- Easy to understand game what to do as a player.
+- Run the game through browser.
+- Expect website to save score.
+- Expect game to provide random word.
+- Expect game to check if provided input is correct.